r-wambui/Agro-detect-model/docs/index.md

 ### Step 3: Loss and Optimizer
-**Loss** determines how far the model deviates from predicitng true values while **Optimizer** is the function used to change the attributes/parameter of the neural networks such as weights and learning rate.
+**Loss** determines how far the model deviates from predicting true values while **Optimizer** is the function used to change the attributes/parameter of the neural networks such as weights and learning rate.

 These functions are dependant on the type of machine learning problem you are trying to solve.
-In our case we are dealing with multi-class classification.
+In our case, we are dealing with multi-class classification.
 You can research more on loss and optimization in neural networks.

-For this case we'll use Cross Entropy Loss and Stochastic Gredient Descent(SGD)
+For this case, we'll use Cross-Entropy Loss and Stochastic Gradient Descent(SGD)

 {%- capture code -%}
 import torch.optim as optim